 I care about carry trades that occur in mixes of the USD, CAD, EUR, GBP, AUD, NZD, CHF, and JPY.
 Currencies outside these may have them, but these are the big ones to watch.

-In 2002 AUD interest rates started to rise and did so until 2008 when we saw the financial meltdown.
+In 2002 AUD interest rates started to rise and did so until 2008 when the financial crisis hit.
 At that point, rates fell from 7.25% to 3% within a year.
 But the unwinding of the positions in the carry trade occurred much quicker.
 When the meltdown hit towards the end of 2008, and AUD interest rates began to drop, it took only 3 months for the previous 8 years of gains to be erased.
 It was fast, vicious, and enormously profitable for short-term traders who watched this unfold, realized what was happening, and acted on it by shorting the AUD vs. the JPY.

 These are trends like any other, except there’s usually much higher volatility as these carry trades unwind.